crabmusket/t3d-bones/tutorials/00_the_main_file/README.markdown

 In a networked game, this may represent an actual client connection from the internet, but in our case, it's always a local connection from inside the engine.
 Don't worry - the internet isn't actually involved.
 Torque just likes to pretend it is.

 The function starts the datablock transmission to the client.
-This basically copies all the server's datablocks (pieces of static information that specify gameplay) tp the client.
+This basically copies all the server's datablocks (pieces of static information that specify gameplay) to the client.
+Again, over the internet this would actually do something useful - here, since the client and server share the same memory space, it's just a hassle.
+I'm sure there must be some way to bypass this step, but I haven't figured it out yet.

+When all the datablocks have been transferred, the client gets the `onDatablocksDone` callback:

+    function GameConnection::onDataBlocksDone(%client) {
+        %client.activateGhosting();
+        %client.onEnterGame();
+    }

+This simply enables ghosting (synchronising objects across a network) and calls the `onEnterGame` function, which should be defined in game-specific scripts.
+Now we can actually create the server and connect to it:

+    new SimGroup(ServerGroup);
+    new GameConnection(ServerConnection);
+    ServerConnection.connectLocal();

+This `ServerConnection` object is the one receiving all these `GameConnection::` callbacks.
+Finally, all we need to do is call the startup routine defined by the game scripts:

+    onStart();

+And we're off!